top of page

 A woman taking a photo of her hand on silk fabric

-Nail trends are always evolving and lately, BIAB (Builder in a Bottle) has taken the spotlight.
-But the question on everyone’s lips is: Is BIAB good for my nails?
+Nail trends are always evolving, and lately, BIAB (Builder in a Bottle) has taken the spotlight.
+But the question is: Is BIAB good for your nails?

 If you’re thinking of making the switch it’s important to weigh up the pros and cons first.